-Let's exploit the opportunities provided by the information revolution: It is easy these days to collate tax, employment, health, mobility, etc., and other data unless they are gathering dust hidden deep inside some cabinet.
-The digital state is revolutionary in terms of the benefits it yields, it provides public services that are can be evaluated more quickly and easily if we avail ourselves of the opportunity.
-The informational power that thus accrues to the state must be accompanied by increased oversight on the part of the citizenry:

-Citizens should be able to follow in detail how the authorities use our personal data! - ▶ By 2030, public administrative procedures must be paperless!
-By the end of the decade, the public administration, private persons and corporations must be able to manage their official procedures digitally! - Let's accelerate VAT refunds!
+Let's exploit the opportunities provided by the information revolution: It is easy these days to collate tax, employment, health, mobility, etc., and other data - unless they are gathering dust hidden deep inside some cabinet.
+The digital state is revolutionary in terms of the benefits it yields, it provides public services that are can be evaluated more quickly and easily - if we avail ourselves of the opportunity.
+The informational power that thus accrues to the state must be accompanied by increased oversight on the part of the citizenry: Citizens should be able to follow in detail how the authorities use our personal data!
+BY 2030, PUBLIC ADMINISTRATIVE PROCEDURES MUST BE PAPERLESS By the end of the decade, the public administration, private persons and corporations must be able to manage their official procedures digitally!
+LET'S ACCELERATE VAT REFUNDS!

 The tax authority should be able to decide within a matter of days whether they need to examine a given refund in more detail, and if they decide they don't, then they must immediately reimburse the VAT paid at least in the case of taxpayers who are classified as reliable by the tax authority.
 In terms of its impact, this would be equivalent to a huge and cheap (because it would be funded with money that the companies themselves have put up) economic stimulus credit programme.

-▶ Let's make winding up and bankruptcy procedures more efficient!
+BANKRUPTCY PROCEDURES MORE EFFICIENT!

 An average winding up procedure in Hungary takes two years these days, and creditors only recoup 44% of their funds.
 In Slovenia, by comparison, the same values are 0.8 years and 90%, respectively.
 Flawed bankruptcy procedures weaken the security of private property, which is why we need faster and more transparent procedures in which a wider array of investors has access to the auctions of the liquidated company's assets and which provides more options to continue the given corporation as a functional company.

-2. MAKE THE ECONOMY MORE TRANSPARENT!

-➤ A cash-free economy!
+By the end of the decade, the public administration, private persons and corporations must be able to manage their official procedures digitally.
+3.2.
+MAKE THE ECONOMY MORE TRANSPARENT!

+A CASH-FREE ECONOMY

 Because the use of cash is difficult to track and is inextricably linked to the black economy and tax avoidance.
 Despite this, over two-thirds of payment transactions in Hungary today continue to be conducted in cash.
 This is an extraordinarily high ratio, especially in light of the fact that the long-term trajectory of the developed world is trending towards a cashless economy.
 With proper time for the transition, we must make sure that by 2030 no more than a third of all payment transactions use cash - in other words, less than half of the current figure!

+LET'S INCENTIVISE ONLINE BANKING!